t0mmylam/t0mmylam/README.md

 ## 👋 Hello!
 I'm Tommy.

-I'm getting my BA in Computer Science at Columbia University and am currently doing a summer internship at [Nutanix](https://nutanix.com).
+I'm getting my BA in Computer Science at Columbia University and recently did a summer internship at [Nutanix](https://nutanix.com).

 You can check out [my personal website](https://thomaslam.info) to learn more about me 😄